finos/common-domain-model/documentation/source/documentation.rst

    contractualParty Party (2..2)
    otherParty PartyRole (0..*)

-As indicated by the cardinality for the attributes in this data type, all legal agreements must contain an agreement date, two contractual parties and information indicating the name and publisher of the legal agreement being specified.
+As indicated by the cardinality for the attributes in this data type, all legal agreements must contain an agreement date, two contractual parties, and information indicating the name and publisher of the legal agreement being specified.
 Provision is made for further information to be captured, for example an agreement identifier, which is an optional attribute.

 Agreement Content
 """""""""""""""""

 ``AgreementTerms`` is used to specify the content of a legal agreement in the CDM.
-There are three components to agreement terms, as shown in the code snippet below.
+There are three components to agreement terms, as shown in the code snippet below:

 .. code-block:: Haskell